 Behind a good half marathon in a city, there is a golden opportunity.
 No, we're not talking about achieving your personal best.
-A half marathon can help transform the local economy, attract miles visitors and give your city a visibility that would otherwise be possibly more complicated (and expensive).
+A half marathon can help transform the local economy, attract thousands of visitors and give your city a visibility that would otherwise be possibly more complicated (and expensive).
 This article, by the way, is addressed to the politicians of our cities.
 But it is true that not just any city will do.
 You need the right combination of factors: a good course (as flat as possible), an impeccable organization, good communications and above all, that special charm that distinguishes your race from others and makes people want to come back, not only for the race, but for everything that surrounds the experience (here we will have to let the marketing teams of the race organizations work).
 In Europe, the cities that have taken advantage of this opportunity are a clear example of how running has become the new engine of sports tourism.

 Why is the half marathon the perfect distance for sports tourism?